Arch0125/Blockchain-eKYC-Consortium/README.md

 5. Once approved the other bank can also access it.
 6. Modification can also be done by the Bank.

+# Future Progress
+IPFS will be integrated into the application so that file transfer is also possible.
+Also a second ethereum layer like Polygon will be used to make sure there are gas-less transaction when deployed to main-net.
+Also video-KYC will be implemented where the customer can upload live pictures for verification.
+Outside Finance, this system can also be used in Hospitals where a patients data can be stored over a blockchain network and can be accessed by hospitals.
+Such implementation would reduce the use of paper prescriptions and better record handling.
+Moreover it can eliminate modifications and hence any kind of illegal activities done using them can be reduced.

 # Templates used :
 1. Bootstrap Agency for Front-page
 2. Bootstrap NavBar - Used in bank homepage, customer homepage